Updated June 2026

 Final Thoughts

 Start where you are.
 Follow the plan honestly.
 Run slow on easy days.
 Trust the process.
-Whether it takes 19 minutes or 45 minutes β you’ll understand why millions keep coming back.
-For shoes, check my beginner shoe guide, cushioned shoes guide, and running cadence guide.
+Whether it takes 19 minutes or 45 minutes — you’ll understand why millions keep coming back.
+For shoes, check my best running shoes guide, cushioned shoes guide, and running cadence guide.

 See you at the finish line.